heavenstobetsy/PhillyConstruction/Data pre-processing.md

     </p>

 ## Feature Engineering
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Improving models using Feature Engineering is sometimes essential.
 In this case, I manually created new attributes that I believed would be predictive of a building's unsafe status.
-In one case, I used a flag and some data cleaning to create a new variable that indicated when a contractor was handling the construction, or if a homeowner or another entity was responsible.
-I also looked at grouping common violation descriptions by highly ranked keywords, and calculated the time between a permit submission and the building'smost recent inspection date.
+In one case, I used a flaggin system, along with data cleanup to create a new variable that indicated when a contractor was handling the construction, or if a homeowner or another entity was responsible.
+I also looked at grouping common violation descriptions by highly ranked keywords, and calculated the time between a permit submission and the building's most recent inspection date.
 <p>
  &nbsp;
     </p>